 Not to mention free resources on the Internet, like forums, websites and so forth.

-To build a solid foundation, you need learn the basics of photography!
+Understand that to build a solid foundation, you need learn the basics of photography!

-• Get better with establishing and maintaining contacts.
+• Get better with establishing and maintaining contacts

-Here’s the deal…
+Here’s the truth…

 You’ll need to work on your ability to establish contacts.

-You need to be able to encourage people to participate in a shooting process, remind them how and what they should do.
+You need to be able to encourage people to participate in a shooting process, remind them how, and what they should do.

-High communication skills are extremely necessary to succeed in your career as a photographer.
+Great communication skills are extremely necessary to succeed in your career as a photographer, which will especially help when working with clients.

 Why?